 Call for Abstract

-8th International Conference on Petroleum Engineering , will be organized around the theme “Recent Advancements & Challenges in Petroleum Engineering”
+9th International Conference on Petroleum Engineering 2019, will be organized around the theme “Demonstrating advancements in the field of Petroleum Engineering”

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 \r\n Alternative fuels, known as non-conventional or advanced fuels, are any materials or substances that can be used as fuels, other than conventional fuels like; fossil fuels (petroleum (oil), coal, and natural gas), as well as nuclear materials such as uranium and thorium, as well as artificial radioisotope fuels that are made in nuclear reactors.\r\n

 \r\n Most experts look to alternative fuels and technologies as promising complements to petroleum in the near term and likely substitutes in the long term.
 If alternative energy sources are to compete effectively with petroleum, they must be price competitive, perform well with existing ICE technology, or be packaged with a new motor entirely, probably an electric one.\r\n